-Development of second primary malignancies will be summarized using incidence proportion, i.e., number of patients with event divided by the number of patients at risk.
-The number of patient at risk is defined as the safety population, but excludes patients who start other radiopharmaceuticals or enroll into other trials, if the patient does not develop primary second malignancies before receiving other radiopharmaceuticals or enrolls into other trials.
-In addition, the exposure-adjusted incidence rate (EAIR), which is defined as the number of patients with the specific event divided by the total person-time of observation or at risk, will be summarized.
+Development of second primary malignancies will be summarized using incidence proportion, i.e. number of patients with event divided by the number of patients at risk.
+In addition, the EAIR, which is defined as the number of patients with the specific event divided by the total person-time of observation or at risk, will be summarized.
 For patients developing a second primary malignancy, the exposure time will be truncated at the time when the second primary malignancy is reported.
-For both the incidence proportion and EAIR, the corresponding exact 95% confidence interval will be provided.
+For both the incidence proportion and EAIR, the corresponding exact 95% CI will be provided.